 By Categories

-Vihaan Peethambar Vs. Manipal University & Ors.
+Vihaan Peethambar v.
+Manipal University & Ors.

 A writ petition was filed by CLPR on behalf of Vihaan Peethambar which sought direction for universities in Karnataka to update degree certificates of Transgender Persons to reflect the change in their name & gender identity based on applications made by them without having to approach the Courts.

-Dr. Balram Singh v Union of India & Ors.
+Dr. Balram Singh v.
+Union of India & Ors.

 Dr. Balram Singh filed a Public Interest Litigation (PIL) petition on 31 January 2023, concerning the Employment of Manual Scavengers and Construction of Dry Latrines (Prohibition) Act 1993 and the Prohibition of Employment as Manual Scavengers and Their Rehabilitation Act 2013 (the Acts).